Freight Shipping from Riverside to Charleston

 How much does it cost to ship freight from Riverside to Charleston?

-Full truckload (FTL) rates from Riverside, CA to Charleston, SC currently range from $6,014-$7,412 for a standard dry van load over the 2,797-mile route.
+Full truckload (FTL) rates from Riverside, CA to Charleston, SC currently range $6,014-$7,412 (roughly $2.17-$2.68 per mile over 2,797 miles).
 LTL shipments typically cost $1,738-$2,777 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Riverside to Charleston?